fuchs-fabian/typst-template-aio-studi-and-thesis/src/utils.typ

-// Validation if content is none or empty
+// Validation if content is not none and not empty
 #let is-not-none-or-empty(content) = if content != none and content != "" { return true } else { return false }

 // Validation if dict contains a specified key